andres-h/httpmsgbus/doc/usecases.rst

   $ seiscomp exec scmm -H hmb://localhost:8000/test --console 1 -v

-The "pick2hmb" program, included in the distribution, can be studied as a C++ example of sending SC3 objects to HMB.
+The "pick2hmb" program, included in the distribution, can be studied as a C++ example of sending SeisComP objects to HMB.

 Sending and receiving waveform data
 ===================================

-The wavefeed SC3 module can be started to feed waveform data to HMB instead of a local SeedLink server.
+The wavefeed SeisComP module can be started to feed waveform data to HMB instead of a local SeedLink server.

 ::